avaframe/FlowPy/readme.md

 # Readme

-Run the Code via the main.py script.
+Run the Code via the main.py script. \
-Some PyQt libraries are needed and rasterio.
+Some PyQt libraries are needed and rasterio.\
-There is a .yml file in the repo that includes all needed libraries, you can import this file in anaconda.
+There is a .yml file in the repo that includes all needed libraries, you can import this file in anaconda.\
 Right now only GUI version is working, working on terminal version.

 ## Input Files

-All input files need to be .asc or .tif files.
+All input files need to be .asc or .tif files. \
-All files need the same raster resolution, normal sizes are 5x5 or 10x10 meters.
+All files need the same raster resolution, normal sizes are 5x5 or 10x10 meters. \
 All Layers need the exact same extend.
-If not, the Code will give you feedback which layer is not acurate.
+If not, the Code will give you feedback which layer is not accurate.

 ### Input Files: